google/clusterfuzzlite/docs/overview.md

 Fuzzing is highly effective at finding bugs missed by manually written tests, code review, or auditing.
 Fuzzing has found thousands of bugs in mature software such as Chrome, OpenSSL, and Curl.
-If fuzzing isn't finding bugs in your code, your code is probably not bug free, you are probably not fuzzing well.
+When done well, fuzzing is able to find bugs in virtually any code.

 ### libFuzzer